AI Regulatory Tracker

 Federal High Impact

-FDA Advisory Committee Recommends Stricter Approval Standards for Generative AI Mental Health Devices
+FDA Advisory Committee Recommends Stricter Approval Standards for Generative AI Chatbot Devices

-FDA's Digital Health Advisory Committee issued formal recommendations that all generative AI-enabled mental health devices require De Novo classification or premarket approval (PMA), explicitly rejecting the 510(k) substantial equivalence pathway.
-Committee recommends randomized controlled trials for safety and effectiveness validation, and mandates human oversight for all AI therapy applications.
+FDA's Digital Health Advisory Committee issued formal recommendations that all generative AI-enabled chatbot devices require De Novo classification or premarket approval (PMA), explicitly rejecting the 510(k) substantial equivalence pathway.
+Committee recommends randomized controlled trials for safety and effectiveness validation, and mandates human oversight for AI applications providing health-related guidance.

-Fundamentally changes approval pathway for generative AI mental health tools
+Fundamentally changes approval pathway for generative AI chatbot tools

 October 2025